Patient education: Giardia (Beyond the Basics)

 Treatment for Giardia involves taking an antibiotic for at least one day or several days.
 In most cases, that is enough to eliminate the infection and its symptoms.
 In stubborn cases that do not improve with the first round of antibiotics, doctors sometimes recommend changing the type, dose, or duration of treatment.

 Avoid swimming in pools, hot tubs, lakes, rivers, and the ocean until one week after you have finished treatment for Giardia.
+Do not go swimming if you still have diarrhea.
 Swimming can contaminate the water and cause others to become ill.
 Avoid all types of anal sex until treatment has been completed.

 If your symptoms resolve after you finish your antibiotic treatment, you do not need to be tested for Giardia again.

 Special considerations for children — Antibiotics are the most important part of Giardia treatment both in children and adults, but children sometimes need additional care.
 Diarrhea can cause dehydration and a salt imbalance, both of which can be especially tough on children.
 For them, drinks containing electrolytes may be recommended to restore what is lost through diarrhea.
-Fluid and electrolyte replacement are discussed in detail in a separate topic.
-(See "Patient information: Acute diarrhea in children (Beyond the Basics)".)
+Fluid and electrolyte replacement are discussed in detail separately.
+(See "Patient education: Acute diarrhea in children (Beyond the Basics)".)

 Recurrence of symptoms — After being treated for Giardia and seeing symptoms improve, some people experience a relapse.
 This can happen because people consume dairy products too soon or because they are still infected with Giardia.

-- Giardia can interfere with the body's ability to digest dairy products (see 'Nutritional problems' above).
+●Giardia can interfere with the body's ability to digest dairy products (see 'Nutritional problems' above).
 Even once the infection is gone, it can take several weeks before normal digestion returns.
-For this reason, adults may wish to avoid milk, cheese, yogurt, and any other foods that contain lactose for at least a month following treatment (table 1).
+For this reason, patients may wish to avoid milk, cheese, yogurt, and any other foods that contain lactose for at least a month following treatment (table 1).

-- If you or your child develops symptoms again after being treated for Giardia, your healthcare provider will want to run another stool test to determine if Giardia is causing the problem.
-If Giardia shows up again, it could be that the first round of treatment did not get all the organisms, or it could be that you or your child were re-infected somehow.
+●If you or your child develop symptoms again after being treated for Giardia, your healthcare provider will want to run another stool test to determine if Giardia is causing the problem.
+If Giardia shows up again, it could be that the first round of treatment did not get all the organisms or it could be that you or your child were reinfected somehow.
 Work with your healthcare provider to root out the possible source of the infection and ask about how you can prevent future infections.

 The key to preventing Giardia and other infections is good hygiene.
 Here are some good hygiene tips:

-- Using a high quality water filtration system.
-Information about water purification and a traveler's guide for buying water filters is available from the United States Centers for Disease Control and Prevention (www.cdc.gov/travel/).
+•Using a high-quality water filtration system.
+Information about water purification and a traveler's guide for buying water filters is available at the United States Centers for Disease Control and Prevention website.

 WHERE TO GET MORE INFORMATION